 Common Ailments In Senior Dogs

 As with humans, the aging process in dogs comes with many physical and mental changes and challenges.
-Your friend who once bounded with energy as a pup, now moves a bit slower and needs a lift onto the sofa.
+Your friend who once bounded with energy as a pup, now moves a bit slower and needs a lift onto the sofa or into the car.
 Or your loving, adopted senior dog appears to forget the route home on your daily walks.

 Dogs officially become “senior canine citizens” at seven years old.
 But how an individual dog ages depends upon many variables.
 Big dogs generally have shorter lifespans than small dogs, so large breed dogs tend to enter their senior years earlier.
 Was your dog active or sedentary for most of his life?
 Mentally challenged or bored?
 Socialized or solitary?
 These factors will also affect how he ages.
 A 2016 study found that dogs with higher stress levels had more gray hair in their muzzles than dogs who were more laid back.